RolfLobo/toon/docs/cli/index.md

 - Uses the same event-based streaming decoder as the `decodeStream` API in `@toon-format/toon`.
 - Streams JSON tokens to output.
 - No full JSON string in memory.
-- When `--expand-paths safe` is enabled, falls back to non-streaming decode internally to apply deep-merge expansion before writing JSON.
+- When `--expandPaths safe` is enabled, falls back to non-streaming decode internally to apply deep-merge expansion before writing JSON.

 Process large files with minimal memory usage: